-When a corneal abrasion occurs, it is important to contact the office of Georgia Vision Center for timely care.
+When a corneal abrasion occurs, it is important to contact the office of Southeast Eye Group for timely care.

 A corneal abrasion or “scratched cornea” is one of the most common injuries seen by eye doctors.
 Whether it’s simply the result of getting poked in the eye or a small particle of sand or dust, a scratched cornea can cause profound discomfort, redness, tearing and hypersensitivity to light.
 You may also experience a headache, blurry vision, eye twitching, a dull ache, and even nausea.